How to make an HTML form, in simple steps

 ?>

-<!-- place your own success html below -->
+<!-- include your success message below -->

 Thank you for contacting us.
 We will be in touch with you very soon.